getodk/collect/.github/ISSUE_TEMPLATE.md

 For all problem reports, please use the template below.
 Also include any relevant stack traces or error messages.

-For feature requests, delete the template and discuss the high level problem you want to solve and how you think the new feature should behave.
+For feature requests, please include the problem description (what problem do you have that can't currently be solved?) and a proposed solution if you have one in mind (optional).
+You can delete the template.

 -->

-### Software and hardware versions
+*Software and hardware versions*
 _(ODK Collect, Android, device used...)_

-### Problem description
+*Problem description*

-### Steps to reproduce the problem
+*Steps to reproduce the problem*

-### Expected behavior
+*Expected behavior*

-### Other information
+*Other information*
 _(Things you tried, stack traces, related issues, suggestions on how to fix it...)_